DanieleMDiNosse/StatArb_MS/docs/source/main.rst

    for example, typical time of convergence of the two assets.

    .. image:: images/pepsiandcoca.png
+      :alt: Classical example of pairs: Coca-Cola Co and PepsiCo, Inc. Prices are normalized to start at 1 at the beginning of the period.
+      :name: pcaexample
       :width: 300pt

       Classical example of pairs: Coca-Cola Co and PepsiCo, Inc. Prices